djbrieck/brieckspro/content/posts/photo-to-coloring-page/index.md

 13. Save or Print the line drawing creation.

 ## TODO Add / make a screen recording doing this process

-## Add link to video on whatever, and add converted file here for downloading
+    Add link to video on whatever, and add converted file here for downloading

-## Add the orginal picture
+## Add the original picture

 ## add a converted one